 Dr Richard Janes is an experienced company director with appointments in both the private and public sectors.
-His current director appointments include Gallagher Group Ltd, Centreport Ltd, Callaghan Innovation Ltd and the Real Estate Institute of NZ.
+His current director appointments include Gallagher Group Ltd and Deputy Chair of Centreport Ltd.

 Dr Janes has an extensive background in management, especially in business development and international brand marketing.
 He has worked in Australia, the United States and the United Kingdom as well as New Zealand.
-His past directorships include Deputy Chair of Lotto NZ, Merino NZ, Landcorp Farming Ltd and Director of Kapiti Cheeses Ltd and Tennis.
-He is a Chartered Fellow of the Institute of Directors.
+His past directorships include Deputy Chair of Lotto NZ, Merino NZ, Landcorp Farming Ltd and Director of Kapiti Cheeses Ltd and Tennis NZ.

 Maria Pera is a representative and trustee with Te Rūnanga o Ngāi Tahu and chair of the Treaty Tribes Coalition.
 Maria is currently the Regional Manager of Access Homehealth Ltd Southland and Otago.
 Maria has extensive experience in social service governance and iwi economic development as well as whānau start-up businesses.